 How canonical tag helps improve SEO of a site

 It is very helpful in cases when you have multiple similar versions of a page or your content is accessible through multiple URLs.
-It enables you choose one version as canonical URL; you can create canonical URL for each set of similar URLs.
-After your canonical tag is ready, the search engine will consider all the links to similar versions as links to the canonical version that helps improve SEO of your site.
+It enables you to choose one version as a canonical URL; you can create a canonical URL for each set of similar URLs.
+After your canonical tag is ready, the search engine will consider all the links to similar versions as links to the canonical version that helps improve the SEO of your site.